 The Naples Cathedral is a Roman Catholic cathedral in Naples, Italy.
 It is the seat of the Archbishop of Naples and its construction began on 27 September 1317.
 The church was designed by Andrea Pisano with his son Giovanni as co-architects after they had been called to educate the public about Christianity through architecture during an outbreak of plague that killed many people in 1285–86.
-Construction continued until 1549 but this time without major architects so it’s not entirely clear who created what parts or how much each person contributed to design
+Construction continued until 1549 but this time without major architects so it’s not entirely clear who created what parts or how much each person contributed to the design.

 The Cathedral has been damaged several times throughout history from earthquakes and bombardments including one bombardment from Allied forces following World War II which left two-thirds destroyed.

 9. The Basilica of San Paolo Maggiore in Naples